adamko-dev/kotlinx-serialization-typescript-generator/docs/tuples.md

 ### Tuple example

-Let's say we have a class, `SimpleTypes`, that we want to serializer.
-We need to create a bespoke tuple serializer for it, so override the plugin-generated serializer.
+Let's say we have a class, `SimpleTypes`, that we want to serialize.
+We need to create a bespoke tuple serializer for it, and override the plugin-generated serializer.

 ```kotlin
 @Serializable(with = SimpleTypes.SimpleTypesSerializer::class)